 The list of government accredited testing laboratories for DNA testing includes:

-Note: The Ministry of Justice reviews their list of accredited laboratories every year [updated for 2018].
+Note: The Ministry of Justice will review their list of accredited laboratories in August every year [updated for 2022].

 The testing laboratories set their own conditions and fees.
 You should check their individual websites for the most current details and prices.

 The Child Maintenance Service can ask you to get a test if they think you might be the parent.
 In this case, the testing fee is £239.40 (for one child).
 They will refund the charge if the test shows you are not the parent.